 Students in desktop underwriter or mortgage banking certificate programs can explore high-balance and fixed-rate loans, as well as financial markets, mortgage lending and refinance options.
-Desktop underwriter certificates are often available online.
+Both certificate programs are often available online and either requires no prerequisites or simply previous coursework.

 By choosing these educational paths, students might also go on to become compliance officers or underwriters.
 Professional development opportunities might be pursued through membership in a national association.